knightsri/AI-Projects/Recipe-Remix-Chef/README.md

 1.  **Go to Google AI Studio:** [**Click here to create your API key**](https://aistudio.google.com/app/apikey)
 2. Click `Create API key in new project`.
-3.  **Copy the key.** It's a long string of letters and numbers.
-You will need to paste this during the setup in the next step.
+3.  **Copy the key.** You will need to paste this during the setup in the next step.

 ### **Step 3: Run the One-Time Setup**

-This script will create a virtual environment, install packages, and ask for the API key you just created.
+This script will create a virtual environment, install packages, and ask for the API key if it's not already configured.

 * **On macOS / Linux:**
     ```bash